leanneholmes/ReadingRoom/README.md

 dotnet build
 ```

-If you want to remove all of the extra test data you've added and start with a fresh set, stop the server.
-Run these commands from the project level directory
+If you want to remove all of the extra test data you've added and start with a fresh set, stop the server and run this command from the project level directory
 ```
-dotnet tool install --global dotnet-ef --version 7.0.2 dotnet ef database -drop -s API -p Persistence
+dotnet ef database -drop -s API -p Persistence
 ```
 Hit y to confirm.
 Then, cd to the /API folder and start the server again